 Additionally, CBON has another listing, CBON.U.
 It's the same ETF, only trading under U.S. dollars, suitable for investors with savings held in USD since it reduces the currency risk when making an investment.

 DutchGreen Business is a high-scale project developer specialized in generating carbon offsets from its nature-based, green solutions for nature conservation.

 DGP Group is a public company offering exposure to carbon credits, trading on Euronext Amsterdam DGB Group.
 DGB is currently funding nine eco-projects with over 250,000 hectares of sourced land in ten different locations.

 DGB provides actual investment returns for shareholders and offers a high social impact.
-For example, DGB generates income from carbon offsets with a bundle of nature-based projects such as preventing deforestation in the Gran Chaco in Paraguay, reforestation in Kenya, social projects in Uganda, or planting trees in Cameroon.
+For example, DGB generates income from carbon offsets with a bundle of nature-based projects such as preventing reforestation in Kenya, social projects in Uganda, or planting trees in Cameroon.